-Beginning with the training of our peer tutors (ENGCOMP 1210, Seminar in Tutoring Peer Writers), Pitt Writing Center consultants engage in ongoing professional development to recognize our potential biases and to work with writers in culturally-informed ways, with humility and respect for difference.
+The Writing Center at the University of Pittsburgh values the diverse linguistic expressions of the writers we work with.
+We are committed to challenging language discrimination, and providing feedback that promotes agency and choice in matters of correctness.
+Beginning with the training of our peer tutors (ENGCMP 1210, Seminar in Tutoring Peer Writers), we engage in ongoing professional development to recognize our potential biases and to work with writers in culturally informed ways, with humility and respect for difference.

 Our principles of linguistic justice include, but are not limited to:

-- prioritizing ideas, content, and meaning over issues like standard grammar
+- Prioritizing ideas, content, and meaning over issues like standard grammar

 - Emphasizing our belief and practice that there is not a hierarchy of English usage, including dialects, accents and vernaculars